 The LSU Department of Psychology's Clinical Psychology Training Program (CPTP) has been continuously accredited by the Commission on Accreditation of the American Psychological Association (APA) since 1956.
-Our program subscribes to the “scientist-practitioner” or “Boulder” model of clinical training.
-Thus, our program emphasizes the integration of the scientific and applied aspects of clinical psychology.
-Within this model, training focuses on conducting clinical services in a scientific fashion, evaluating the clinical literature from a scientist's perspective, calling upon relevant empirical findings and principles in the creation and/or application of clinical procedures, and, ultimately, integrating basic and applied (clinical) psychology into a suitable and sound personal frame of reference.
-Training is based on a strong mentor-mentoree relationship and an empirical orientation.
+Our program emphasizes the integration of the scientific and applied aspects of clinical psychology.
+Within our training model, training focuses on conducting clinical research, conducting evidence-based clinical services, evaluating the clinical research from a scientist's perspective, calling upon relevant empirical findings and principles in the creation and/or application of clinical procedures, and integrating basic and applied clinical psychology into a suitable and sound personal frame of reference.
+Training is based on a strong mentor-mentoree relationship and a strong empirical orientation.

 The Program is designed to be completed in five years, including the internship.
-Clinical students specialize in one of two tracks: an adult track and a child track.
-However, all students complete a core set of broad and general as well as clinical coursework.
+Students complete a core set of broad and general as well as clinical coursework (see program Aims & Competencies).

-We encourage applications from individuals with diverse racial, ethnic, and/or cultural backgrounds.
+Further, we encourage applications from individuals with diverse racial, ethnic, and/or cultural backgrounds.
 Baton Rouge is a racially diverse city and our work in the greater Baton Rouge community allows us to provide clinical services to and conduct research with racially diverse individuals in our community.
 We take great pride in this diversity.
 Furthermore, our program is deeply committed to fostering a learning environment that supports cultural and individual differences and diversity.
 Additionally, “Diversity is fundamental to LSU's mission and the University is committed to creating and maintaining a living and learning environment that embraces individual difference.
-Cultural inclusion is of highest priority” (see entire )
+Cultural inclusion is of highest priority” (see entire LSU Diversity Statement)

-Questions related to our program's accredited status should contact the Commission on Accreditation:
+Questions related to our program's accreditation status should be directed to the Commission on Accreditation: